top of page

 • Trust-related paperwork

-In these cases, the notary may also serve as one of the witnesses, if allowed by law and the receiving party.
-However, additional independent witnesses may still be required.
+In some cases, a notary may also act as one witness, but additional independent witnesses may still be required.

 • Using a witness when a notary was required